IntersectMBO/draft-constitution/2024-12-04/draft-constitution-converted.md

 NEW-CONSTITUTION-02 (x) If specified, the new Guardrails Script must be consistent with this Constitution

-### 7. GUARDRAILS AND GUIDELINES ON NO CONFIDENCE ACTIONS
+### 7. Guardrails and Guidelines on No Confidence Actions

 **No confidence** actions signal a state of no confidence in the governance system.